All images: Instagram

 Amanda and her twin sister, Gabrielle, are both doing some incredible things.
 Whilst Amanda uses poetry to advocate for feminism, anti-racism and other areas of marginalisation and oppression, Gabrielle uses a different kind of storytelling to tackle these issues, having graduated from UCLA’s School of Film and Television in 2020.
 As a filmmaker, her goal is to promote positive change and ensure her work portrays a more human perspective.

-Proceeds from sales of Goal 16 #TOGETHERBANDs go to Freedom Fund
+100% of profits from sales of Goal 16 #TOGETHERBANDs go to Freedom Fund

 She's making history

 Despite her youth, Amanda is breaking records and making history with her poetry.
 At just 22-years-old, she’s the youngest poet to deliver an inaugural address.
 Plus, she’s the first of many - in 2015 she was named the first-ever Youth Poet of Los Angeles and two years later became America’s first national youth poet laureate.
 Now, she’s signed up to be the first poet to perform at the Super Bowl.